Aerial-Applications/code-guide-aerial/README.md

 .tweet .avatar { ... }
 ````

 ### Organization

-* Organize sections of code by component
+* Organize sections of code by component.
-* Develop a consistent commenting hierarchy
+* Develop a consistent commenting hierarchy.
-* If using multiple CSS files, break them down by component
+* If using multiple CSS files, break them down by component.

 ----------